 “How often should we meet?”

-“Maybe a couple nights a week, or one night a week and one day on the weekend, and of course we need to do this between now and the exam.”
+“Maybe a couple nights a week, or one weekday night and one day on the weekend.
+Of course, we need to do this between now and the exam.”

 “Okay.
-We can decide the other dates when we’ll get together when we meet Thursday night.
+We can decide the other dates at our first meeting Thursday night.
 Let’s do it at my house.
-We’ve got room to meet, there’s more of us in my neighborhood, and Lyle should see our neighborhood.”
+We’ve got room to meet, there’s more of us in my neighborhood, and Lyle will be able to see our neighborhood.”

 “Sounds like a plan.
 I’ll talk to Lyle after you let me know that Greg and Nikki will be available.
 Now I need to log on and see my assignments and homework for this week.”

 “I’ll check with Greg and get back to you.
 Later, lover boy.”
-Mike laughed and ended the call before Jeremy could reply, and that made him laugh.
+Mike laughed and ended the call before Jeremy could reply, and that made him laugh, too.
 It also made him realize all over again how much he loved Mike.

 Jeremy went online to the Las Lomas student website and copied all of the assignments he had due from Tuesday through the following Monday into a Word file, which he printed.